2018 Jacksonville Landing shooting

-2018 mass shooting in Florida, U.S.
+Mass shooting in Florida, U.S.

-The Jacksonville Landing shooting, also known as the Jacksonville shooting, was a mass shooting that occurred at a video game tournament for the video game Madden NFL 19 in Jacksonville Landing, Jacksonville, Florida, United States, on August 26, 2018, at about 1:30 pm (EDT).
-A lone gunman, David Katz, shot and killed two people and injured ten others before killing himself.
+On August 26, 2018, a mass shooting occurred during a Madden NFL 19 qualifying tournament at the GLHF (Good Luck Have Fun) Game Bar in the Jacksonville Landing marketplace in Jacksonville, Florida, United States.
+The attack was carried out by 24-year-old professional gamer David Katz of Baltimore, Maryland, after he was eliminated from the competition.
+Katz returned to the venue with a handgun and opened fire on tournament participants and spectators, killing two people and wounding eleven others before fatally shooting himself.

+Investigators determined that Katz acted alone and that the attack was not an act of terrorism.
+Katz, a former competitive Madden player who had previously won a major tournament, had a documented history of mental illness and had legally purchased the firearms used in the attack.

 Shooting

 The GLHF (Good Luck Have Fun) Game Bar, a video game venue in the Jacksonville Landing indoor marketplace, hosted a Madden NFL 19 video gaming tournament on August 26, 2018, with around 130 to 150 participants and fans.
 After one of the participants, David Katz, lost a game, he refused to shake the hand of the winner and left the tournament.
 Soon after, he returned with one of the two handguns he had brought to the event.

-Katz fired 12 shots, killing two people and wounding ten others, then committed suicide.
+Katz fired 12 shots, killing two people and wounding ten others, before committing suicide.
 One more sustained injuries while fleeing.
 A tournament announcer said that he had been interviewing the first victim before the interviewee was fatally shot, and that he had been intentionally targeted.
 The gunman then turned and began shooting indiscriminately.

 Gunfire was first reported on social media at 1:34 pm EDT by tournament participants.
 The event's Twitch stream recorded footage of the shooting, which was later uploaded to YouTube.

 The Jacksonville Sheriff's Office urged individuals to stay away from the location at 2:13 pm EDT, and SWAT officers evacuated and searched the area.
 First responders arrived on the scene within two minutes of the first 911 call, and arrived at 1:36 pm EDT.
 The president of the firefighters union told reporters that they were training in the area when victims had run up to staff for help.
 Due to the location being next to the St. Johns River, the Coast Guard was called in to sweep the surrounding waterways.